 An additional challenge was designing an API that could accept multiple different categories of data, all with different sizes, fields, and nesting structures.
 We solved this by choosing JSON as the single format by which the API would accept data; this helped because JSON is very flexible in terms of the way data is structured.
 It's also easily parsed through and can be stored in a database as is.

 Originally, our design dealt with a static webpage designed using Jekyll which made it hard to connect our back-end REST API to the website.
 As we continued struggling and exploring other technologies that were available we decided on using AngularJS which solved two major problems we had.
 The first benefit of using Angular was a smooth end to end connection between our database and website.
-The other benefit was the ease of adding dynamic functionalities to the font-end.
+The other benefit was the ease of adding dynamic functionalities to the front-end.

 As a final requirement, the application needed to be deployed onto Amazon Web Services (AWS).
 AWS is a cloud platform which allows for the database, API, and webpage to continually run in a safe, remote, environment.
 AWS proved to be much more challenging to deploy than expected.
 The first block that we encountered was a lack of permissions to create, or use, services within AWS.
 These permissions were granted to us by our sponsor, but it took more time to explore AWS.
 The initialization of a relational database, and EC2 instance for the API and website took a considerable amount of time and effort.
 The application is not currently deployed to AWS due to configuration issues of PostgreSQL being of version 9.3 on AWS, but our project requiring 9.6.
 Attempts to modify the AWS configuration were unsuccessful.